tinybirdco/demo-interactive-leaderboard/README.md

 tb push --force
 ```

-### 9. Add your Tinybird host and token to .env
+### 6. Create local Environment Variables.

-Open your `.env.local` and add the following:
+Create an `.env.local` and add the following:

 ```
 TB_HOST=<your tinybird host>>